pipecat-ai/pipecat/README.md

       voice_id=...,
       )

-    # Simple pipeline that will process turn text to speech and output the result
+    # Simple pipeline that will process text to speech and output the result
     pipeline = Pipeline([tts, transport.output()])

     # Create Pipecat processor that can run one or more pipelines tasks